Concepts#

 item = pystac.Item.from_file("tests/data-files/eo/eo-landsat-example.json")

-# Check that the Item implements the EO Extension
+# As long as the Item implements the EO Extension you can access all the

 ...